syncfusion-content/blazor-docs/blazor/treeview/integration.md

 ## Navigation within Sidebar

-The Blazor TreeView component's **NavigateUrl** field is used to navigate from one page to other pages with TreeView node selection.
+The Blazor TreeView component's **NavigateUrl** field is used to navigate from one page to other pages using TreeView node selection.

+In this example, TreeView's `NavigateUrl` is mapped to move one page to another page inside the Sidebar component.

 ```cshtml
 @using Syncfusion.Blazor.Navigations